spekulatius/PHPScraper/websites/apis/amazon.md

 ::: tip
 ::: tip
-Please note that this is not final and is likely to change.
+Please note this list of API endpoints is *not* final is likely going to change.
 :::
 :::